 |Australia / New Zealand||40,000||80,000||90,000|

-This is fantastic because United Airlines and their partners have abundant saver award seats to Oceania, which includes Tonga, New Caledonia, and French Polynesia.
-You can fly on partners like Air Canada, Air New Zealand, or Asiana Airlines to Oceania, though you’ll likely have to connect in places like Vancouver, Auckland, or Seoul.
+United and its partners have abundant saver award seats to Oceania.
+You can fly on partners like Air Canada, Air New Zealand, or Asiana Airlines, though you’ll probably have to connect in places like Vancouver, Auckland, or Seoul.

-You can also fly on the United Airlines “island-hopper,” a flight between Guam and Honolulu, that makes roughly one-hour stops at Chuuk, Pohnpei, Kosrae, Kwajalein and Majuro, small islands in Micronesia.
-For many, this is a bucket-list flight, since you can visit otherwise difficult to get to islands, flying over some of the beautiful areas in the world.
-You can even use United Airlines’ stopover program and visit these islands (but not Kwajalein, which is a military base!).
+You can also fly on the United Airlines Island Hopper, a flight between Guam and Honolulu that makes roughly one-hour stops at Chuuk, Pohnpei, Kosrae, Kwajalein and Majuro, small islands in Micronesia.
+For many, this is a must-do flight, since you can visit otherwise difficult-to-get-to islands, flying over some of the beautiful areas in the world.
+You can even use United Airlines’ “Excursionist” perk and stop for a visit in these islands (except Kwajalein, which is a military base).

 United Airlines operates a number of direct flights to Australia and New Zealand:

 Delta and American have similar prices to Oceania, but finding saver award seats with either program is exceedingly difficult.
 With United Airlines miles, it can be easier to find award seats to Oceania, Australia, and New Zealand.
 Considering flights in coach often cost over $1,500 and over $5,000 in business class, this is a fantastic use of miles.
 You’ll get the most value from your miles in business class. then you can use the 8,000-mile short-haul awards for domestic travel in New Zealand by flying from Auckland to Christchurch or Queenstown.